lachlanstephen/push_swap_42/README.md

 # Make using the Makefile

-make	# Creates the push-swap executable
+make	# Creates the push_swap executable

 # Run the executable, using the following arguments